Personal boundaries: why they’re important for children

 - Start with a big piece of paper and ask your child to draw a picture of themselves in the middle.
 Or they could stick a photo of themselves there.
 Ask your child to draw a circle around themselves.

 - Draw a larger circle around your child’s circle.
-In this circle add the people who are closest to your child – for example, the family they live with.
-Your child could write their names, draw pictures of them or stick on photos of them.
+In this circle ask your child to add the people they feel closest to.
+Your child could write their names, draw pictures of them or stick photos of them here.

 - Draw a larger circle around the first 2 circles.
-In this circle add people who are close to your child but not quite as close as those in the first circle.
+In this circle ask your child to add people who are close to them but not quite as close as those in the first circle.
 They could be extended family or your child’s best friends.
-Talk with your child about who to include.
+Talk with your child about who they think should be included and why.

 - Draw another circle and add professionals and other people whose jobs are to help your child.
 They might be teachers, doctors or carers.